brokel-media/brokel-media.github.io/_tabs/about.md

 ## The technical side of things

-### Feature Requests, Bug Reports & Complaints

 Got an idea for a new feature?
 Found a bug?
 Something bothering you about the site?
 Let's it!

 You can report issues, suggest features, or share complaints in two ways:
 - **Edit the Post**: Check out the [Features, bugs or complaints](/posts/feedback-bugs-complaints/) and leave a comment.
 - **GitHub Issues**: If you know how to, you can also open an issue on our [GitHub repository](https://github.com/brokel-media/brokel-media.github.io/issues) for technical matters

 This website is built using [Jekyll](https://jekyllrb.com/), a static site generator, with the [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy) theme and hosted on [GitHub Pages](https://pages.github.com/).
+All of the stuff I added on top is heavily vibe coded.

 If you're interested in contributing technically—whether it's improving the site, fixing bugs, or adding features—feel free to reach out!

 You can also contribute directly on GitHub by creating pull requests or opening issues.
 If you'd like to be added to the organization for easier collaboration, just let me know!